TorinStott/ecgMachineLearningProject/README.md

 # ecgMachineLearningProject
-All code was run using Python version 3.6 using the Spyder IDE
+All code was run using Python version 3.6, Spyder IDE, and Anaconda

 ## Run the following commands to install the necessary dependencies
 pip install pandas <br>